ChrisHargrove/homelab/vault/k3s/Installation - Pi.md

 ```bash
 scp <host>@<ip-address>:/etc/rancher/k3s/k3s.yaml ~/k3s.yaml
 ```

+> [!tip]
-In the event that this command doesn't work you can cat the file to the terminal and create it manually on your machine.
+> In the event that this command doesn't work you can cat the file to the terminal and create it manually on your machine.

 We now need to edit this file so that it points to the remote machine, this is done by editing the server to point at one of the master nodes in the cluster.
 ```yaml